479-783-8000

 Note: Jack’s story is a fictional scenario presented to help illustrate how records related to workplace injuries should be maintained.

 Complying with workers’ compensation laws is crucial to the success of your case.
-Your compensation may be dependent upon the documentation you’ve recorded about your workplace injury.
+Your workers’ compensation may depend on the thoroughness of the documentation you keep about your workplace injury.

 1. Seek medical attention if needed.